majoreks/postgraduate-proj-telescope-img-analysis/README.md

 Project can be run in train mode and inference mode.
 ### Training
+Additionally to requirements specified above, user should be logged into wandb locally for logging purposes (if not dev run).

 ```bash
 python main.py --mode train --task <task-name> [--dev]
 ```